 #9: Sugar is the #1 Enemy of Your Child’s Bowel Movements

 Another negative effect of sugar is diarrhea in children.
 Some sugars stimulate the gut which pulls out water and electrolytes and loosens bowel movements.
 Interestingly, the main kind of sugar that will do this is fructose—the sugar found in fruit.
-According to the gastroenterologist, Dr. Norton Greenberger of Harvard Medical School, “Seventy-five percent of people [or children] who ingest more than 40 to 80 grams of fructose per day will get diarrhea.”
+According to gastroenterologist, Dr. Norton Greenberger of Harvard Medical School, “Seventy-five percent of people [or children] who ingest more than 40 to 80 grams of fructose per day will get diarrhea.”

 However, artificial sweeteners such as sorbitol or xylitol can also be the diarrhea culprit in children.

 Although fructose is safer than sucrose, both consumed in large amounts create problems in our bloodstream.
-Steve Jobs was a fruitarian and it is believed that his enormous consumption of fruits actually led to his pancreatic cancer.
+Steve Jobs was a fruitarian and it is believed that his enormous consumption of fruits led to his pancreatic cancer.